-If your child has a statement, or education, health and care plan, the annual review meeting in Year 5 is a good time to talk about plans for moving to secondary school and to discuss transport arrangements.
+If your child has an education, health and care plan (EHCP), the annual review meeting in Year 5 is a good time to talk about plans for moving to secondary school and to discuss transport arrangements.

 In October of Year 6, you will need to decide which secondary or special school you would prefer your child to go to.

-Your assessment and review officer should then send you an amended education, health and care plan by 15 February to name their year seven placement.
+Your casework officer should then send you an amended education, health and care plan by 15th February, naming their Year 7 placement.

 Try to go to the school open days, which are usually in September or October.
 You can find out the dates on the school's website or by phoning the school's receptionist.